Forrestjohnson2000/Sea-Breeze-and-Shark-Analysis/README.md

 ![Correlation Matrix](https://user-images.githubusercontent.com/48931690/144726243-d19d909f-e07e-4711-9afd-bd94a5bf0597.png)

 After looking at the correlation matrix, we removed the variables that had a > 0.5 correlation.
 These variables were **"tmpc", "ATMP", "dwpc", "feel", "relh",** and **"GST"**.
-We created another correlation matrix to virew the remaining variables.
+We created another correlation matrix to view the remaining variables.
+We kept both **"WDIR"** and **"drct"** as well as **"sped"** and **"WSPD"** despite their high correlation because of the importance of having a land and sea measurement of wind direction a wind speed.

 ![download](https://user-images.githubusercontent.com/48931690/144726292-944b58e6-ed7b-49fe-ba7b-a94ff5586290.png)